eProsima/Fast-DDS-docs/docs/fastdds/use_cases/large_data/large_data.rst

 Consider the following scenario:

-* A :ref:`dds_layer_publisher` needs to send a file with a size of 9.9 MB.
+* A Publisher needs to send a file with a size of 9.9 MB.
-* The :ref:`dds_layer_publisher` and :ref:`dds_layer_subscriber` are connected through a network with a bandwidth of 100 MB/s
+* The Publisher and Subscriber are connected through a network with a bandwidth of 100 MB/s

-With a fragment size of 64 kB, the :ref:`dds_layer_publisher` has to send about 1100 fragments to send the whole file.
+With a fragment size of 64 kB, the Publisher has to send about 1100 fragments to send the whole file.
 A possible configuration for this scenario could be:

-* Using ``RELIABLE`` :ref:`reliabilityqospolicy`,
+* Using |RELIABLE_RELIABILITY_QOS-api|,
   since a losing a single fragment would mean the loss of the complete file.
-* Decreasing the heartbeat period, in order to increase the reactivity of the :ref:`dds_layer_publisher`.
+* Decreasing the heartbeat period, in order to increase the reactivity of the Publisher.
 * Limiting the data rate using a :ref:`Flow Controller<flow-controllers>`,
   to avoid this transmission cannibalizing the whole bandwidth.
   A reasonable rate for this application could be 5 MB/s, which represents only 5% of the total bandwidth.

 .. note::

-   Using SHM transport the only limit to the fragment size is the available memory.
+   Using :ref:`transport_sharedMemory_sharedMemory` the only limit to the fragment size is the available memory.
    Therefore, all fragmentation can be avoided in SHM by increasing the size of the shared buffers.

 .. _use-case-largeData-exampleStreaming: